Blog

 Co-Founder of CatDoes

 So you have a pixel-perfect Figma design and you need to turn it into a real, working React Native app.
 This has always been the critical, and often painful, handoff point in mobile development.
-It's the moment where a visual concept has to become functional code.
+It is the moment where a visual concept has to become functional code.

-This can be done the old-fashioned way, with developers meticulously recreating every element by hand, or it can be dramatically accelerated with modern, automated tools.
+You can do this the old-fashioned way, with developers recreating every element by hand, or you can accelerate it dramatically with modern automated tools.
+This guide walks through both paths and shows you how to ship faster without sacrificing quality.

 The Evolving Figma to React Native Workflow